 There are many different types of brass, each with a slightly different chemical composition.
 Each type of brass has its own name, qualities, and uses.
 For example:

 - Red brass, not surprisingly, is warmer in color than other brasses.
-It is also a particularly strong type of brass.
+It also is a particularly strong type of brass.

 - Cartridge brass (also referred to as 260 brass and yellow brass) is best known as an ideal metal for shell casings.
-It is most often sold in sheet form and is easily formed and worked into desired shapes.
+It is most often sold in sheet form and easily formed and worked into desired shapes.

 Compositions of Common Brass Alloys